tinalexander/tinalexander.github.io/notes/2024/03-march.md

 >
 > Another is the use of point of care testing.
 There's lots of conversation about its role, particularly in the field, but also with emergency departments and urgent care settings.
 >
 > We're looking at harmonization around the testing guidelines.
-When and how often do you test pregnant persons syphilis?
+When and how often do you test pregnant persons for syphilis?
 >
 > And then last but not least, task force is called the National Syphilis and Congenital Syphilis Syndemic federal task force for a reason.
 The is really on ensuring that those upstream factors, whether it is substance use, whether it's homelessness or stigma or fear of prosecution really is a barrier to getting tested, getting screened or coming back for treatment.
 >